-- This means we will be taking discretionary jurisdiction over incidents off-campus or on non-school property. - See, e.g., Simpson v.
-Colorado, Feminist Majority Foundation v.
-University of Mary Washington - When? - Whenever our policy says. - "Nexus." - When the behavior occurs on property we own or control. - When the behavior occurs in programs/events we sponsor. - When the downstream effects of purely off-site conduct cause a discriminatory impact at school/on campus. - "Downstream effects"
+- This means schools will likely be taking discretionary jurisdiction over incidents offcampus or on non-school property. - -See, e.g., Simpson v.
+Colorado, Weckhorst v.
+KSU - When? - Whenever our policy says. - "Nexus." - When the behavior occurs on property we own or control. - When the behavior occurs in programs/events we sponsor. - When the downstream effects of purely off-site conduct may cause a discriminatory impact at school/on campus.